MWBC Shared Neutral Troubleshooting Guide (NEC 210.4)

 MWBC issues are usually process and verification problems, not mystery failures.
 A repeatable test workflow catches them before callbacks.

-For quick on-site NEC-referenced guidance, Ask NETA is free at www.askneta.com (App Store + Google Play).
+For quick on-site NEC-referenced guidance, Ask BONBON is free at www.askneta.com (App Store + Google Play).

 Stop flipping through the codebook